ncsl/seek/workflow/documentation.md

 directory path that ``seek`` repository lives.
 For example:

     export SEEKHOME=/Users/adam2392/Documents/seek

+In addition, SEEK will use `blender` in the visualization prep workflow.
+Please download blender and set the environment variable to its runtime path.

+FreeSurfer uses multiple processors to run.
+One can set this using the environment variable.

+    # Use max processing power on machine
+    export ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS=$(nproc)

 ## Setting configuration
 Inside the root of the repository directory, you can set configuration variables to match your dataset.